I don't know how far back you want to go, but how about we start at the beginning and then skip around some?

 After receiving a BA in government and a minor in women's studies from California State University, Sacramento, in 1988, I went on to work for some wonderful social justice organizations.

-I spent 15 years serving the public relations and marketing needs of Women Escaping a Violent Environment, Inc., a domestic violence and rape crisis center in Sacramento; Feeding America Eastern Wisconsin, the state's largest food bank; and Community Action of Rock and Walworth Counties, an anti-poverty program in southern Wisconsin.
+I spent 15 years serving the public relations and marketing needs of Women Escaping a Violent Environment, Inc., a domestic violence and rape crisis center in Sacramento; Feeding America Eastern Wisconsin, in Milwaukee; and Community Action of Rock and Walworth Counties, an anti-poverty program in southern Wisconsin.

 I also worked for five years as a features writer for a family-owned chain of newspapers in California's Central Valley.

-Today, I work full-time as an educator special needs students and English language learners.
-When I'm not in the classroom or spending time with my husband, Hank, a middle school principal, and our three children, I'm probably writing.
+Today, I work full-time as a special education teacher at Delavan-Darien High School.
+When I'm not in the classroom or spending time with my husband, Hank, a local middle school principal, and our grown children, I'm probably writing.